bg

 • Is a BEP20 wallet only for USDT?

-On the BNB Smart Chain, transaction fees (known as 'gas fees') must be paid in the network's native token, which is BNB.
+On the BNB Smart Chain, transaction fees (known as 'gas fees') must be paid in the network's native token, BNB.
 These fees are very small, but you must maintain a small balance of BNB in your wallet to cover the cost of any transaction, such as sending USDT or interacting with a smart contract.

 • How can I tell if a dApp is safe to connect my wallet to?